Jeff-Lewis/filecanvas/templates/www/security.md

 The cloud storage provider handles this by granting Filecanvas an *access token*.
 This provides a much safer alternative than sharing your login details.
 It's effectively like granting guest access to Filecanvas.

-- In the extremely unlikely event that an attacker manages to intercept this access token, the token can be instantly revoked, making it useless to the attacker
+- In the extremely unlikely event that an attacker manages to intercept this access token, the token can be instantly revoked, making it useless to the attacker.
-	- Even if an access token is somehow compromised, your cloud storage account username and password are still completely safe
+	- Even if an access token is somehow compromised, your cloud storage account username and password are still completely safe.
-	- There is no way an attacker can use your access token to lock you out of your account
+	- There is no way an attacker can use your access token to lock you out of your account.
-- You can choose to revoke your access token at any time from your cloud storage provider's account settings area, however this will prevent Filecanvas from being able to list your files and therefore your canvases will suddenly appear empty
+- You can choose to revoke your access token at any time from your cloud storage provider's account settings area, however this will prevent Filecanvas from being able to list your files and therefore your canvases will suddenly appear empty.
-- If you accidentally revoke your access token, you can automatically create a new access token and restore the service by logging into your Filecanvas account
+- If you accidentally revoke your access token, you can automatically create a new access token and restore the service by logging into your Filecanvas account.

 ## Cloud storage permissions